muneca001/medication_technical_report/README.md

 ## Project Overview

 In this project, I analyze data from a cancer treatment study involving 249 mice.
 The study evaluates the effectiveness of Capomulin compared to other treatments for squamous cell carcinoma (SCC), a type of skin cancer.
+A full analysis of my findings can be found at the top of the jupyter notebook file.

 ## Tasks